STNETRadio/Doc/stnetid/movetostnetid.md

 1. Log into Google Accounts using your company email address (the system will automatically log you out after your first use).
 2. After entering your email, select “Next.”
-3. The system will take you to 'auth.stnetradio.co.'
-Don’t worry, continue with the following steps.
+3. The system will take you to `auth.stnetradio.co.` Don’t worry, continue with the following steps.
 4. Enter your email or username and proceed.
 5. Select “Forgot password” and follow the instructions to create a new password.
 6. Enter the 6-digit verification code sent to your email.